ionic-team/ionic-site/docs/v2/components/index.md

 </ion-list>
 ```

-<h3 class="section-nav" id="list-dividers">List Dividers</h3>
-*Coming soon.*

 <h3 class="section-nav" id="inset-list">Inset List</h3>

-By default, lists have an outside margin, to remove that add the `inset` property
-to make the list flush with the parent container.
+By default, lists have an outside margin, to remove that add the `inset` property to make the list flush with the parent container.

 <h3 class="section-nav" id="list-headers">List Headers</h3>
 *Coming soon.*